dankinsoid/swift-uiinspector/README.md

-# SwiftUIInspector
+# UIInspector

-SwiftUIInspector is a powerful debugging tool for iOS apps that allows you to inspect and analyze UI elements at runtime.
+UIInspector is a powerful debugging tool for iOS apps that allows you to inspect and analyze UI elements at runtime.
 It provides a visual inspector that can be overlaid on top of your app to examine view hierarchies, measure dimensions, and pick colors.

 ## Features